Meenakshipj/skills-communicate-using-markdown/index.md

 - [ ] Turn on GitHub Pages
 - [ ] Outline my portfolio
 - [ ] Introduce myself to the world
-organise ideas using markdown a light weight language for text formatting
+organize ideas using markdown a light weight language for text formatting